pkp/ojs-user-guide/en/submissions.md

 You can start a new submission by clicking the **New Submission** button which appears above each of the submission lists.

+If you are a Reviewer you may not see this button, but you can still make a submission if you click **View Site** on the top right and look for a link to make a submission on the journal's homepage.

 ## <a name="my-queue"></a>My Queue

 This tab provides information about submissions currently assigned to you.
 Use this tab to keep up with your day-to-day activities.